Smallibs/pilin/README.md

     }
 ```

-Warning: This comprehension mechanism uses suspended blocks as continuations and this does not work correctly with
-the continuation effect for the moment [#issue6](https://github.com/d-plaindoux/pilin/issues/6).

-## Onboarding user defined effects
+## Onboard user defined effects

-In addition user defined effects can be proposed and seamlessly combined with predefined effects like
+In addition, user defined effects can be proposed and seamlessly combined with predefined effects like
 continuation, either option etc.

 ### IOConsole effect specification